vekdev/decision-maker/README.md

-Welcome to the DECISION MAKER!
-This is a silly, just for fun project using only vanilla HTML, CSS and JS to demonstrate the ability to manipulate the DOM (I mean the Document Object Model by the way - not my cousin Dom, who I would never manipulate, obviously ;-))
+Welcome to 'The Decision Maker' - a just for fun project using only vanilla JS and DOM manipulation to help make those important life decisions to avoid time wasting!
+Who needs AI when you can just ask 'The Decision Maker!'